hdt80/TTT/docs/messages.md

 ## Software commands

 A command to the hardware that expects a response.
+Bytes will still be accepted until 10ms have passed with no bytes being sent, at that point, the command will be processed.

 ### Format